bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 *  **Credential Holders**: Mining operators within B.C.
 *  **Mines Act Permit Holder**: A person and/or a company in whose name a Mines Act Permit is recorded in the division records.
 *  **Mines**: Moderate to large-scale mineral and coal mining operations, including sand and gravel pits, quarries, and placer mines.
-*  **Major Mines** Metal and coal mines as well as some large aggregate and industrial minerals operations.
+*  **Major Mines**: Metal and coal mines as well as some large aggregate and industrial minerals operations.
-* 	**Coordinated Authorizations** are designated by the Chief Permitting Officer (CPO) to manage projects that require multiple permits.
+* 	**Coordinated Authorizations**: Designated by the Chief Permitting Officer (CPO) to manage projects that require multiple permits.
-* 	**Major Mines Office (MMO)** All construction and operations permit applications for coal and mineral mines are managed by the Major Mines Office (MMO).
+* 	**Major Mines Office (MMO)**: All construction and operations permit applications for coal and mineral mines are managed by the Major Mines Office (MMO).

 ## 2.2.
 Risk Assessment
 In accordance with B.C. government procedures and policies, the standard [Privacy Impact Assessment (PIA)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/security-threat-and-risk-assessment) and [Security Threat and Risk Assessment (STRA)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/security-threat-and-risk-assessment) processes have been completed for the use of this credential technology.